holderlb/deep-histology/README.md

 ## Deep Histology Classification (DHC) Tool

 Tool that tiles a tissue image and uses a pre-trained deep learning model to classify the tiles.
-See `DTP` directory.
+See `DHC` directory.

 ## Training